francisalbertespina-spec/Environmental-Dashboard/README.md

 ## Related Project

-This dashboard is the analytics layer on top of the **[HDJV Waste Management System (WMS)](https://github.com/francisalbertespina-spec/Waste-log-sandbox)** — a Progressive Web App built with vanilla JavaScript and Google Apps Script that field workers use to log waste disposal entries in real time.
+This dashboard is the analytics layer on top of the **[Waste Management System (WMS)](https://github.com/francisalbertespina-spec/Waste-log-sandbox)** — a Progressive Web App built with vanilla JavaScript and Google Apps Script that field workers use to log waste disposal entries in real time.

 | Layer | Technology | Purpose |
 |---|---|---|